Thinking About Using Diatomaceous Earth for Bed Bugs?

 A lot of people hear “food grade” and think “harmless.”
 In reality, “food grade” just means tiny amounts are considered safe if swallowed in certain uses.
 Your digestive system can move small amounts along and out.

 Your lungs are different.
 They are not designed to handle a constant cloud of fine dust.
 Occasionally swallowing a crumb and breathing dust all night for weeks are not the same thing.
+If you would not intentionally blow powder in your child’s or your dog’s face, you probably do not want that same powder coating the surfaces where they sleep and breathe.

 Why a Bed Bug Dog Is a Smarter First Step